brazil-data-cube/wtss-qgis/docs/INSTALL.rst

 - `Python version +3 <https://www.python.org/>`_

-For devlopment environment you will need the requirements, to deploy and publish QGIS Python plugin:
+For development environment you will need the requirements, to deploy and publish QGIS Python plugin:

 - `Plugin Build Tool (pb_tool) <https://pypi.org/project/pb-tool/>`_
 - `Python Test Library (pytest) <https://pypi.org/project/pytest/>`_

-The fisrt step is to clone the software repository or download the zip file for `wtss_plugin <>`_:
+The fisrt step is to clone the software repository or download the zip file for `wtss_plugin`:

 .. code-block:: shell